DigiRoninCollective/tacos/web/SETUP_SUPABASE.md

 # Supabase Setup for T.A.C.O.S War Room

+> ⚠️ Supabase is no longer required for the War Room endpoints — the app now uses a lightweight JSON-backed store.
+Keep reading only if you need to reference the old Supabase schema or env vars for another project.

 ## Create the Messages Table

 After creating your Supabase project and getting the credentials, you need to create the `messages` table.